tmh741/AFCOVIDDashboard/README.md

 into our projections.
 However, it makes it run for a very long time.
 Lastly, we also made sure to include very recent COVID data into our measurements.
 This way, we could make sure we're only capturing really recent trends.

+# Licensing

+The AF COVID Dashboard available under The MIT License, which means it's free for commercial and non-commercial use.
+Attribution is not required, but appreciated.